Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

 After my last move, I upgraded from a plastic cylinder garbage can with no wheels to one with wheels.
 I appreciate having the wheels when I have a full load.
 You tip the garbage can toward the wheels to roll it easily.
 When you have the garbage can in place, you allow it to rest flat and it will no longer roll.

 Another nice thing about garbage cans with wheels is their shape.
 These garbage cans typically have a flat side—this allows it to be stored right against a wall.
 Round garbage cans cannot be stored against a wall as efficiently.

 If you do prefer the round shape, you can get round garbage cans with wheels as well.

-I find that my 32 gallon Hefty garbage can wheels is a bit too small to hold the entire week's garbage from my family of 4 at times.
-I recycle a lot, but sometimes I end up with an extra bag or 2 that won't fit.
-I decided to try a larger trash can and got a 50 gallon garbage can.
+I find that my 32-gallon Hefty garbage can wheels is a bit too small to hold the entire week's garbage from my family of four at times.
+I recycle a lot, but sometimes I end up with an extra bag or two that won't fit.
+I decided to try a larger trash can and got a 50-gallon garbage can.